mcjkurz/qhchina/docs/pkg_docs/word_embeddings/index.md

 )
 ```

-Plots words on either a 1D or 2D chart by projecting them onto:
+Plot words on a 1D or 2D chart by projecting them onto bias axes.

+Projects words onto:
-- axis_x: derived from x (single tuple or list of tuples)
+  - x-axis: derived from x (single tuple or list of tuples)
-  - axis_y: derived from y (single tuple or list of tuples), if provided
+  - y-axis: derived from y (single tuple or list of tuples), if provided

-Parameters remain the same as before, but calculation of bias scores is now handled separately.
+**Parameters:**
+- `x`: Tuple or list of tuples defining the x-axis bias direction,
+  e.g. ("man", "woman").
+- `y`: Tuple or list of tuples defining the y-axis bias direction, or None
+  for 1D plot.
+- `targets`: List of words to plot.
+- `word_vectors`: Keyed vectors (e.g. from word2vec_model.wv).
+- `title` (str): Title of the plot.
+- `color`: Color(s) for the points.
+Can be a single color or list of colors.
+- `figsize` (tuple): Figure size as (width, height).
+Default is (8, 8).
+- `fontsize` (int): Font size for labels.
+Default is 12.
+- `filename` (str): Path to save the figure.
+- `adjust_text_labels` (bool): Whether to adjust text labels to avoid overlap.
+  Default is False.
+- `disperse_y` (bool): Whether to add random y-dispersion for 1D plots.
+  Default is False.

 <br>